atbcb/usab-uswds/_ada-guides/chapter-5-passenger-loading-zones.md

 pull-up spaces and access aisles, including their dimensions, surfacing, and vertical clearance.

-![Accessible passenger loading zone with vehicle pull-up space 20' long min. and 96" wide min. with an adjacent access aisle the full length of the pull-up space and 60" wide min.
-Notes: Vehicle Pull-Up Space (§503.2) The vehicle pull-up space must be at least 96" wide and at least 20' long.
+![Accessible passenger loading zone with vehicle pull-up space 20 feet long minimum and 96 inches wide minimum with an adjacent access aisle the full length of the pull-up space and 60 inches wide minimum.
+Notes: Vehicle Pull-Up Space (§503.2) The vehicle pull-up space must be at least 96 inches wide and at least 20 feet long.
 Access Aisle (§503.3) A marked access aisle is required next to, and at the same level as, the vehicle pull-up space.
-The access aisle must be at least 60" wide, extend the full length of the vehicle pull-up space, adjoin an accessible route, and cannot overlap vehicular ways.
+The access aisle must be at least 60 inches wide, extend the full length of the vehicle pull-up space, adjoin an accessible route, and cannot overlap vehicular ways.
 The marking method and color is not specified.
 Surfaces (§503.4) Vehicle pull-up spaces and access aisles must meet requirements for ground and floor surfaces (§302) and cannot have changes in level other than slopes not steeper than 1:48.
 Curb ramps cannot overlap access aisles or vehicle pull-up spaces.
-Vertical Clearance (§503.5) A vertical clearance of 114" is required at the vehicle pull-up space and access aisle and along a vehicular route connecting them to a vehicle entrance and exit.
+Vertical Clearance (§503.5) A vertical clearance of 114 inches is required at the vehicle pull-up space and access aisle and along a vehicular route connecting them to a vehicle entrance and exit.
 Accessible passenger loading zones are not required to be identified by the International Symbol of Accessibility.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter5/5plz4.jpg){: .img-large}

 ### Bus Loading Areas and On-Street Bus Stops